-Bottom line: The DeWALT 25-Ft.
+The Dewalt 25-Ft.
 XP Tape Measure costs a pretty penny for a tape measure, which means the bar is high for performance.
 Unfortunately, our tested models performed the worst of the tape measures we reviewed, including in critical areas such as self-retraction and ease of use

 The no-screw belt clip is also simple to slip onto a wide array of material thicknesses.
-But the DeWALT 25-Ft.
+But the Dewalt 25-Ft.
 XP Tape Measure’s clip is bent precisely at 180 degrees, compared to a more common angle of more than 180 degrees with other tape measures.
-This can lead to the tape measure not pinching the material it’s clipped onto well, which can lead to the tape measure falling off or sliding around.
+This can lead to the tape measure not pinching the material it’s clipped onto well, leading to the tape measure falling off or sliding around.

-The DeWALT 25-Ft.
+The Dewalt 25-Ft.
 XP Tape Measure’s blade is durable enough to withstand heavy use on the job site.
-It also has a big old 360-degree hook that helps the tape measure latch onto surfaces in any orientation.
+It also has a big old 360-degree hook that helps the tape measure and latch onto surfaces in any orientation.

-As mentioned, the DeWALT 25-Ft.
-XP Tape Measure’s hook is versatile enough to grab onto the edge of your work piece in any orientation.
-We also like that the bottom hook, the top hook, and the wings that protrude to the side of the blade are bigger than other models we tested.
+As mentioned, the Dewalt 25-Ft.
+XP Tape Measure’s hook is versatile enough to grab onto your work piece’s edge in any orientation.
+We also like that the bottom hook, the top hook, and the wings that protrude to the side of the blade are bigger than the other models we tested.

 MORE >> How to use a tape measure

-This model includes standard SAE markings every 1/16 of an inch, plus red highlighting at 16-inch on center stud intervals.
+This model includes standard SAE markings every 1/16 of an inch, plus red highlighting at 16 inches on center stud intervals.
 The bottom of the blade does not include any additional measurement scale.

 MORE >> How to read a tape measure

-The DeWALT 25-Ft.
+The Dewalt 25-Ft.
 XP Tape Measure performed well in our abrasion tests wrapping a dowel in 150-grit sandpaper and rubbing the blade for several seconds.
-Only minor surface scratches appeared, no deep gouges into the painted numbers and markings on the tape.
+Only minor surface scratches appeared, and no deep gouges into the painted numbers and markings on the tape.